uwx/recipe-discord/README.md

 [internal API](https://github.com/uwx/scriptycord-franz-recipe#internal-api) section for info on how to do that.

-as a last note, keep in mind that because of the electron process lifecycle, hitting Reload Service in franz doesn't "clean up" like refreshing does in regular canary. this means that, for instance, RPC might get stuck. i'm currently working on a solution for asynchronous resource disposal, but for synchronous stuff just use the `unload` event on `window`. (scriptycord will eventually have a dedicated API for this, to avoid creating too many event listeners.)

 * `exports` or `module.exports`: add your plugin definition here! it can contain any of the following:
   * `init => (scope)`: executed instantly after script eval.
   * `start => ()`: called once either `#friends` or `.chat` elements are loaded. use this to run code that relies on the DOM being loaded
+  * `deinit => ()`: called when "Reload Scriptycord" is clicked in franz. because of the electron process lifecycle, hitting Reload Service in franz doesn't "clean up" like refreshing does in regular canary. this means that, for instance, RPC might get stuck. for this reason, you should use `deinit` for all your cleanup logic; you can have it return a Promise to be awaited or any other value to be ignored.
   * `hooks[selector, callback(element)]`: an array that should contain arrays inside it, to add CSS hooks for element listeners:
  	  * `selector`: string selector for the element